feathersjs/feathers/packages/authentication-oauth2/README.md

 #### Default Options

 The following default options will be mixed in with each authentication strategy.
+They can all be overridden but are optional.

 ```js
 {